Russia pumps Nord Stream gas to Europe again - but it's not enough | Headlines

 Gas flows via other pipeline routes, such as Ukraine, have also fallen since Russia invaded its neighbour in February, in what Moscow calls a "special military operation".
 Germany and several other states have already activated the first stages of emergency plans that in some cases could lead to rationing.
 Greece said on Thursday it would implement rotating power cuts as a last resort if necessary.

 The EU aims to have gas storage facilities across the bloc 80% full by Nov.
-1. Inventories are now about two-thirds full, with a slowing pace of refilling. https://tmsnrt.rs/3Ba2N2O The German network regulator said Germany would struggle to reach its own target of 90% full by November without additional measures if Nord Stream deliveries remained low.
+1. Inventories are now about two-thirds full, with a slowing pace of refilling. https://tmsnrt.rs/3Ba2N2O At current reduced flow rates, the German network regulator said Germany would struggle to reach its own target, which it said on Thursday it was raising to 95% by Nov.
+1. Berlin said it would introduce other measures to save gas.

-"Even at full flows, the European natural gas situation remains critical," said Peter McNally, an analyst at Third Bridge, adding Europe might only hit 70% storage capacity with Nord Stream at current reduced levels.
+"Further disruptions are expected as Russia seeks to increase political and economic pressure on Europe as winter approaches," Wood Mackenzie analyst Penny Leake said.
 Gazprom, which has a monopoly on Russian gas exports by pipeline, did not respond to a request for comment.

 EMERGENCY STEPS To try to prevent a winter supply crunch, the European Commission has proposed a voluntary target for all EU states to cut gas use by 15% from August to March compared to usage in same period of 2016-2021.
 The Commission proposal would enable Brussels to make the target mandatory in a supply emergency.

-Several southern EU states opposed the plan, which needs a broad majority of support in the 27-nation bloc to proceed.
-Portugal said it would hamper power production during an extreme drought.
-Spain and Greece also voiced opposition.
 "Russia is blackmailing us.
 Russia is using energy as a weapon," EU Commission President Ursula von der Leyen said on Wednesday, adding that Europe had to prepare for the worst now.
+Diplomats from at least 12 of the bloc's 27 members raised concerns about the proposal at a meeting on Thursday, EU officials with knowledge of the meeting told Reuters.
+The proposal needs the backing of at least 15 EU countries.

 The Kremlin, which says Russia is a reliable energy supplier, blamed sanctions for reduced flows and denied Von der Leyen's accusations of blackmail.
 "This is an absolutely wrong statement," spokesman Dmitry Peskov said on Thursday.
 Kremlin-controlled Gazprom had cut gas exports via the Nord Stream route in June to 40% of capacity, blaming sanctions for delaying the return of a pipeline turbine that Siemens Energy was servicing in Canada.